For FAQs and current status of services and policies see UW Libraries Operations Updates

 Determine a Design Search Code.

 Most logos will be viewable from the full record for the trademark.
-If the logo is not present you will need to look it up in the Official Gazette, available in the Patent and Trademark Research Area.
-See above for directions on how to locate Trademarks within the Official Gazette.
+If the logo is not present you will need to look it up in the Trademarks Official Gazette (older volumes available in print at the UW Engineering Library).

 Complete Federal Trademark Searching at the UW Engineering Library.